build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## Set Your Intention

 Let's get set up to start building your app.
 We'll be using an interesting new framework called [Astro](https://astro.build/).
-Astro is part of a grouping of lightweight, highly-performant 'meta frameworks' in the JavaScript world, a framework that can use many other frameworks alongside it.
+Astro is part of a grouping of lightweight, highly-performant 'meta frameworks' in the JavaScript world, a framework that can pair with or otherwise embed other JavaScript frameworks.
 Take a look at what you can do with Astro [in their excellent AI-infused docs](https://houston.astro.build/).

 > Before starting, make sure your local computer is set up to use npm, git and node.

-For now, you will need to follow the installation instructions outlined [in these instructions on using the CLI](https://docs.astro.build/en/install/auto/).

-You can start working anywhere on your local computer.
+You can start working anywhere on your local computer by using Astro's [auto-installer](https://docs.astro.build/en/install/auto/).
 Run the Astro setup wizard by typing `npm create astro@latest` in your terminal or command line.
 A wizard will launch and help you create a folder for your project.
 Ask the wizard to Include sample files and be sure to install dependencies.
 You don't need to use TypeScript in this app, so you can say 'no' to this.
 Initialize your new Astro folder as a git repository.
 The Terminal will display a message that you've successfully created your app.

 ![A view of your terminal on a Mac](images/terminal.png)